Shenlong616/Shenlong616.github.io/_dev/content/posts/github/javascript-tips-and-tricks-by-tuannguyen2504.md

 ---
-title: "JavaScript tips & tricks"
+title: "JavaScript tips & tricks by tuannguyen2504"
 date: 2021-07-14
-description: "JavaScript Tips & Tricks"
+description: "This is a collection of JavaScript tips and tricks. you can refer to it and apply it to make your code more concise.
+But don’t overdo it, it can make your code difficult to read and maintain.
+Hope everyone contributes, thanks."
 tags: ["javascript", "javascript tips", "javascript tricks"]
 categories: ["JavaScript"]
 author: "TuanNguyen2504"